Kaohsiung: Geography

-The city sits on the southwestern coast of Taiwan facing the Taiwan Strait, bordering Tainan City to the north, Chiayi and Nantou County to the northwest, Taitung County to its northeast and Pingtung County to the south and southeast.
+The city sits on the southwestern coast of Taiwan facing the Taiwan Strait, bordering Tainan City to the northwest, Chiayi and Nantou County to the north, Taitung County to its east and Pingtung County to the south and southeast.
 The downtown areas are centered on Kaohsiung Harbor with Cijin Island on the other side of the harbor acting as a natural breakwater.
 The Love River (Ai River) flows into the harbor through the Old City and downtown.
 Zuoying Military Harbor lies to the north of Kaohsiung Harbor and the city center.
 Kaohsiung's natural landmarks include Ape Hill and Mount Banping.

 Climate

-Located about a degree south of the Tropic of Cancer, Kaohsiung has a tropical savanna climate (Köppen Aw), with monthly mean temperatures between 20 and 29 °C and relative humidity ranging between 71 and 81%.
+Located about a degree south of the Tropic of Cancer, Kaohsiung has a tropical savanna climate (Köppen Aw), near to a tropical monsoon climate (Köppen Am) with monthly mean temperatures between 20 and 29 °C and relative humidity ranging between 71 and 81%.

 Kaohsiung's warm climate is very much dictated by its low latitude and its exposure to warm sea temperatures year-round, with the Kuroshio Current passing by the coast of southern Taiwan, and the Central Mountain Range on the northeast blocking out the cool northeastern winds during the winter.
 The city, therefore, has a noticeably warmer climate than nearby cities located at similar latitudes such as Hong Kong, Guangzhou as well as various cities further south in northern Vietnam, such as Hanoi.
 Although the climate is classified as tropical, Kaohsiung has a defined cooler season unlike most other cities in Asia classified with this climate but located closer to the equator such as Singapore or Manila.
-Daily maximum temperature typically exceeds 30 C during the warmer season (April to November) and 25 C during the cooler season (December to March), with the exception when cold fronts strikes during the winter months, when the daily mean temperature of the city can drop between 10 and 12 °C depending on the strength of the cold front.
+Daily maximum temperature typically exceeds 30 C during the warmer season (April to November) and 25 C during the cooler season (December to March), with the exception when cold fronts strike during the winter months, when the daily mean temperature of the city can drop between 10 and 12 °C depending on the strength of the cold front.
 Also, besides the high temperatures occurring during the usual summer months, daytime temperatures of inland districts of the city can often exceed 33 C from mid-March to late April before the onset of the monsoon season, with clear skies and southwesterly airflows.
 Average annual rainfall is around 1885 mm, focused primarily from June to August.
 At more than 2,210 hours of bright sunshine, the city is one of the sunniest areas in Taiwan.

 The sea temperature of Kaohsiung Harbor remains above 22 C year-round, the second highest of Southern Taiwan after Liuqiu Island.
 According to recent records, the average temperature of the city has risen around 1 degree Celsius over the past three decades, from about 24.2 C in 1983 to around 25.2 C by 2012.